Cybersecurity Guide

 Cybersecurity jobs in Maryland

 The security of the world’s stored information is under mounting threat.
-Efforts to prevent unauthorized access and safeguard information and systems worldwide are growing rapidly, but are being hampered by one fact: there are enough people with the skills, knowledge and experience to ward off the threats.
+Efforts to prevent unauthorized access and safeguard information and systems worldwide are growing rapidly, but are being hampered by one fact: there are enough people with the skills, knowledge, and experience to ward off the threats.

-In Maryland, the shortage of cybersecurity professionals is acute and well above the national average.
-According to CyberSeek, there were 46,422 workers employed in cybersecurity-related positions from October 2021 to September 2022.
-Over that same period, state located employers posted job openings for 24,612 workers.
+According to CyberSeek, there were 59,847 workers employed in cybersecurity-related positions from September 2023 through August 2024.
+Over that same period, state-located employers posted job openings for 24,188 workers.

-Over 13,572 of these job openings were in the Baltimore metropolitan region, by far the state’s most active center for cybersecurity.
+Over 13,923 of these job openings were in the Baltimore metropolitan region, by far the state’s most active center for cybersecurity.

 Cybersecurity in Maryland

 Maryland’s geographic proximity to the world’s most powerful government and many of the world’s largest corporations puts it in the crosshairs of the world’s most sophisticated hackers.
 Maryland’s government and business community are well aware of their vulnerability.
-In recent years they have taken steps to ensure the best protection for information and systems possible.
-State-funded tax incentives, an organization dedicated to the promotion and advancement of cybersecurity companies and technologies, and the presence of many federal government agencies make Maryland a hotbed of cybersecurity activity with ample opportunities for job seekers.

 The support of Maryland’s colleges and universities will also ensure a steady supply of new professionals.
 Still, as with states around the US and countries around the world, there will almost certainly be a shortage of qualified cybersecurity professionals for the foreseeable future.
-That fact combined with the extraordinary position of Maryland both geographically and economically will continue to make it one of the most lucrative spots to engage in a career in cybersecurity.

 Primary Sidebar

-• BOOTCAMPS
+• Master’s

 • CCNA